 Step 9: Create actionplans

-When you have completed the survey, presented your findings to the organisation and management we recommend you sit down in a designated group of people from your organisation to create actionplans based on the survey results.
+Once the survey has been completed and you have presented your findings to the relevant parties, we recommend that you sit down in a designated group of people from your organisation and create action plans based on the survey results.

-In order to keep your employees and customers engaged it is encouraging to see that there are actions taken.
+In order to keep your employees and customers engaged and happy, it’s a good idea to show that any feedback received is being taken seriously.
 There is no shame in getting a low score on a survey, as long as you show an interest in improving.
-It can be a very good boost for employees and customers to see that you have made your survey, took your time to analyse it and have made adjustments in order to improve.
-An issue that is identified and solved can have a big impact on employee and customer loyalty.
+It can be a very good boost for employees and customers to see that you have distributed your survey, taken your time to analyse it and have then made adjustments in order to improve.
+An issue that is identified and solved can have a big, positive impact on employee and customer loyalty.

-- Prioritise – Choose 2-3 different areas that need improvement for your group to keep as their main priority.
+- Prioritise: Choose 2-3 different areas that need improvement and prioritise those in the group discussions.

-- Decide – Select possible solutions: What needs to be done?
+- Decide: Select possible solutions: What needs to be done?
 Who should be responsible?
-When is it supposed to be done?
+When is the deadline?

 Close the loop!

 When you have done your survey and completed all the steps, remember that feedback management is an ongoing process.
-Just because you have finished your survey it does not mean that you do not need to think about until next year.
-You will get a lot of important feedback by doing short pulse-surveys throughout the year.
-Perhaps via an API or monthly/quarterly survey as a part of the follow-up process.
+Just because you have finished your survey it does not mean that you don’t need to think about feedback again until next year.
+You can continue to gather a lot of important feedback by doing short pulse surveys throughout the year.
+For example, via an API or monthly/quarterly surveys as a part of the follow-up process.

-The work is ongoing and in order for you to get the most accurate and up-to-date results we recommend you to follow this process:
+The work is ongoing and in order for you to get the most accurate and up-to-date results we recommend the following process:

-To gain the most from this process use your company resources and work together.
-Together with dedication and care for your employees and customers you can follow these guidelines to succeed with your feedback management:
+To gain the most from this process, use your company resources well and work together closely.
+Together with dedication and care for your employees and customers you can follow these guidelines and succeed in your feedback management:

 - Analysis is a necessity!

-- Get reports at as detailed level as possible.
+- Get reports at as detailed a level as possible.